 - Healthy fatty acids (monounsaturated and polyunsaturated)

 Essential fatty acids like omega 3 (alpha linoleic acid) is thought to boost brain function and help with areas like memory.
 They are also known to help with heart health and ensuring the proper function of the body’s blood flow and regulation.
-Like avocados and similar healthy nuts, CBD and hemp oil is rich in polyunsaturated and monounsaturated fatty acids.
+Like avocados and similar healthy nuts, flax and hemp oil is rich in polyunsaturated and monounsaturated fatty acids.
 It also contains omega 6 with similar properties.

 It’s important to note – these come entirely from the body!
-Humans have evolved to produce these naturally when cannabinoids are present in the body and these simply trigger their production and release.
+Humans have evolved to produce these naturally when phytonutrients are present in the body and these simply trigger their production and release.
 The endocannabinoid system actually creates enzymes and metabolises across multiple pathways similar to some pharmacies made anti inflammatory products, while being all natural and plant based.